Makita XSH08 18V X2 Brushless Circular Saw

 How Much is the Makita XSH08 Really Like the XSH06?

-There are a few changes from the XSH06 to the XSH08, but they’re not crazy–dramatic.
-Both saws are blade-right sidewinder styles and spin at 6000 RPM with electronic controls and a blade brake.
+There are a few changes from the XSH06 to the XSH08, but not many.
+Both saws are blade-right sidewinder styles.
+Both spin the blade at 6000 RPM with electronic controls and a quick blade brake.

 The bevel capacity drops from 56º to 48º and there’s only one stop at 45º.

-Aside from that, the two saws look very similar to each and using either one (minus the track, of course) should feel pretty much the same.
+Aside from that, the two saws look very similar to each other.
+Using either one (minus the track, of course) should feel pretty much the same.
 So Makita really is taking a standard sidewinder and making it track compatible without the need for modifications or third-party systems.

 - Flat motor housing makes changing the blade more convenient